Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's what they've been doing so far.

-Look what happened to Eric Cantor.
+Look what happened to Eric Canter.

 Not in Northern Virginia, Rush.

-I know Northern Virginia is the DC suburbs and so forth.
+I know Northern Virginia is the D.C. suburbs and so forth.

 It's gone.

-But I'm just telling you now, I mean, uh I go on job sites, I don't speak Spanish, and there's no way I can even compete with the Spanish because maybe my mistake is taking you literally.
+And there's no way I can even compete with the Spanish because maybe my mistake is taking you literally.

 Ask Eric Holder.

-Uh and and one of the fascinating things, Bob, is all of the people who are responsible for this never dump the problem in their own backyards.
+And one of the fascinating things, Bob, is all of the people who are responsible for this never dump the problem in their own backyards.

 And they've all got their hands inside the treasury one way or another.

-I gotta take a brief time out.
+I got to take a brief time out.

 We'll be back.